ilmimris/wilayah-indonesia/docs/OPTIMIZATIONS.md

 ### 2. Reduced Candidate Processing
 - Limited the number of candidate fragments processed in the matcher
 - Skip processing fragments with less than 2 characters
-- Limited the number of fragments to 5 per query (reduced from 10)
+- Cap the fragment list at 10 entries per query to keep long names covered without exploding work

 ### 3. Configurable Word Combination Size

 - The query fragmentation logic in `candidateFragments` generates word combinations from the input query to improve search accuracy for multi-word place names.
-- The size of these combinations is configurable via the `WithWordComboSize` option when creating a `Matcher`.
+- The size of these combinations is configurable via the `WithWordComboSize` option when creating a `Matcher` or by setting the `MATCHER_WORD_COMBO_SIZE` environment variable.
-- The default size is 3, which provides a good balance between accuracy and performance.
+- The default size is 3, which provides a good balance between accuracy and performance and now ships with regression tests for long district names.
-- A size of 2 can be used for better performance, but an evaluation has shown that this may cause the search to miss important fragments for complex queries (e.g., "Kota Administrasi Jakarta Selatan").
+- Smaller sizes reduce work but risk missing essential fragments for complex queries (e.g., "Kota Administrasi Jakarta Selatan").
 - This configurability allows for a trade-off between performance and search quality based on specific needs.

+### 4. Suggestion Confidence Guard

+- The matcher requires a combined score of at least 0.8 before auto-filling filters, matching the `MATCHER_MIN_SCORE` default.
+- Per-level similarity thresholds were tightened (province 0.4, city 0.5, district 0.58, subdistrict 0.45) and are enforced before suggestion data is applied to requests.
+- Detailed debug logs capture the strategy, combined score, and per-level similarities for each suggestion to aid calibration.

 ### 4. Precomputed Values
 - Precomputed allgrams values to avoid repeated calculations